How to Make Amala

 easy amala fele fele

-Aside from this classic Amala Fele Fele recipe, you can try this foolproof AMALA FELE FELE.
-The important thing about cooking this dish is ensuring it’s smooth and lump-free.
+In addition to this classic Amala recipe, you can use the foolproof Amala Fele Fele for another way of cooking Amala.
+The important thing about cooking this dish is that it is smooth and lump-free.

-If you love Amala, you surely love the solid or swallow recipes:
+If you love Amala, then you surely love these solid or swallow recipes:

-• Pot: Cook the Amala Fele Fele in a pot.
+• Pot: Cook the Amala in a pot.

 • Wooden spoon: Stir the yam flour and water using a wooden spoon.